department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 }
 ```

-Now, `my-class-name` will be applied to the div that surrounds `field2` and `field3`.
-You can add a margin to that class to do the indentation.
+Now, `schemaform-expandUnder-indent` will be applied to the div that surrounds `field2` and `field3`.
+This class currently indents the fields, so if that's what you need, you're all set.
+If you need to do other styling, you can create a new class to use here and add your own styles.